A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 **APC Aggregator:** A component/module/process/etc that generates APC data based on inputs.

+**PASSENGER SPACE OCCUPANCY RATIO:** A fraction describing the current level of occupancy.
+Should be close to PASSENGER SPACE OCCUPANCY COUNT divided by PASSENGER SPACE CAPACITY.

+> **_NOTE OAB:_** This should probably be added to DD.

 # 2. APC-II Solution description

 ## 2.1.
 Relation to ITxPT S02P07 APC Specification